angelmizu/vivian-yap-session/README.md

 idsmile is so PEAK ohmyhod i deadass cried while listening to that song its too STRONGGGG

 dude it worries me so much when 1 of my close friends goes quiet/dry or like. stops talking completely while we're interacting like☹️☹️☹️it makes me think IM the problem......ik its probably not becuz of me but most of the time i think it is,,,,whatever maybe imjust a loser ok

+this might sound petty as fuck bbut i hate when random people on pt that i do NOT know randomly walk up to make and try to join my conversation like GO away bru who tf are you